 Pretty World: Through the Eyes of Alan & Marilyn Bergman is an album which honors the 16-time Academy Award, Emmy, Grammy, and three-time Oscar-nominated songwriting duo Alan and Marilyn Bergman.
 The legendary Stevie Wonder is also featured on the album in the song “Pretty World”.

-I recently connected with Sheléa to learn more about her music career, upcoming PBS special, and role in the new Clark Sisters film.
+I recently connected with Sheléa to learn more about her music career, upcoming PBS special, and role in the new Clark Sisters movie.

 It was such a delight talking to Sheléa as she is genuinely friendly and her energy is incredibly positive.
 I left our conversation feeling inspired and motivated.
 I hope you enjoy today’s interview feature with Sheléa!